Get a demo

 1. EU-based people and their data

-Personal data includes things like names, contact details, bank account or credit / debit card details and medical information.
+Personal data includes names, contact details, bank account or credit/debit card details, and medical information.

 2. The right to know